jedisct1/libsodium-php/README.md

 $h = crypto_shorthash('message', $key);
 ```

 This function has been optimized for short messages.
+Its short output
+length doesn't make it collision resistant.

+Typical uses are:
+- Building data structures such as hash tables and bloom filters.
+- Adding authentication tags to network traffic.

+When in doubt, use `crypto_generichash()` instead.

 Pseudorandom numbers generators
 ===============================

-These number generators are cryptographically secure.
+These random number generators are cryptographically secure.

 $n pseudorandom bytes
 ---------------------